 Now that your braces have successfully adjusted your teeth to their ideal alignment, they can be removed.
 However, you will still need to use a retainer to make sure your teeth remain in their new position.
 There will still be some residual tension in the periodontal ligaments anchoring your teeth in the sockets.
-You will need to wear a retainer during the times Dr. Dr. Manshadi, Dr. Roden-Johnson, Dr. Afridi, and Dr. Rugama prescribes, to allow this tension to dissipate.
+You will need to wear a retainer during the times Dr. Manshadi, Dr. Roden-Johnson, and Dr. Afridi prescribes, to allow this tension to dissipate.

-A Hawley style retainer is the most common type of retainer Dr. Dr. Manshadi, Dr. Roden-Johnson, Dr. Afridi, and Dr. Rugama recommends for people who have just had their braces removed.
+A Hawley style retainer is the most common type of retainer Dr. Manshadi, Dr. Roden-Johnson, and Dr. Afridi recommends for people who have just had their braces removed.

 If you fail to consistently use the retainer or some part of it is bent or damaged, your teeth could fall out of their ideal position.
 At the very least, it will likely increase the amount of time you’ll still need to wear it.